bOhYee/panda-movement/README.md

 !["Add a node" expected output](./img/add_a_node_menu.png)

-To add the fingers of the gripper to the robot, convert the PROTO into base nodes and under the `panda_hand` node add as childrens the finger nodes by copying them from the official model.
+To add the fingers of the gripper to the robot, it is necessary to convert the PROTO into base nodes.
+To do this, right click on the Panda module and select the "Convert to Base Node(s)" option.
+Scroll through the chain of nodes until you reach the `panda_hand` one.
+Add to the list of its children the finger nodes by copying them from the official model.

 ![Gripper with fingers tree](./img/gripper_wfingers.png)